littlegtplr/Hackintosh-X230-macOS/README.md

 - kexts updated to the latest
 - Clover Bootloader updated to r5018, driver folder structure changed
 - macOS updated to 10.14.6
+- if you prefer to use trackpoint instead of trackpad, please refer to [this comment](https://github.com/littlegtplr/Hackintosh-X230-macOS/issues/1)

 26 Sep 2018 Update:
 - kexts and drivers were updated to latest